Mark O'Connor: Musical career

 On April 28, 2009, O'Connor teamed with chamber musicians Ida Kavafian, Paul Neubauer and Matt Haimovitz to present his second and third string quartets, amalgamating bluegrass with classical styles, at Merkin Concert Hall in New York.
 O'Connor released the recording for both string quartets under the label OMAC in May 2009.

 In 2010, O'Connor released his "Americana Symphony" recorded by the Baltimore Symphony as well as his "Concerto No. 6 (Old Brass) and released on OMAC Records.
 In 2011, he released his unique "The Improvised Violin Concerto" on CD and DVD with the Boston Youth Symphony Orchestras.
-Partnering with his wife Maggie (age 29 as of 2021), his son Forrest and his daughter-in-law, they recorded two band albums "Coming Home" for Rounder Records and "A Musical Legacy" for OMAC Records.
+Partnering with his wife Maggie (who he married on November 8, 2014), his son Forrest, and his daughter-in-law, they recorded two band albums "Coming Home" for Rounder Records and "A Musical Legacy" for OMAC Records.
 He also recorded a duets album with Maggie featuring music from the O'Connor Method.
 Some of O'Connor's albums are or contain tributes to his musical mentors and inspirations, including Niccolò Paganini, Benny Thomasson, and Grappelli.
-He has recorded solo albums for OMAC Records, Rounder and SONY Classical Records.
+He has recorded solo albums for OMAC Records, Rounder, Warner Bros. and SONY Classical Records.

 The O'Connor Method

-O'Connor has developed a string instrument technique for music teachers and students, The O'Connor Method — A New American School of String Playing.
+O'Connor has developed a string instrument technique for music teachers and students, The O'Connor Method — A New American School of String Playing, in collaboration with Sadie DeWall and Pamela Wiley.
 The method places an emphasis on music and playing techniques from North America, in addition to focusing on rhythmic development, ear training, and improvisation.

 The method is published as a series of books that also contains short essays about famous Americans who played fiddle, such as Johnny Gimble, Ray Nance, Byron Berline, Pinchas Zukerman, Eddie South, Kenny Baker, Benny Thomasson, Scott Joplin, Thomas Jefferson and Davy Crockett, and the history of a wide variety of music including jazz, bluegrass, Romani, western swing, cajun, blues, African American Spirituals, ragtime and Mariachi.
 Teacher training sessions based on the Method take place around the United States and in other countries including at O'Connor Method String Camps.
-The physical edition which includes violin, viola, cello and orchestra method books was released in 2010.
+The physical edition, which includes violin, viola, cello and orchestra method books, was released in 2010.
 In 2020, the books were released as a digital edition for download.